Ethiopia: Age of Imperialism (1855–1916)

 Ethiopian isolationism ended following a British mission that concluded with an alliance between the two nations, but it was not until 1855 that the Amhara kingdoms of northern Ethiopia (Gondar, Gojjam, and Shewa) were briefly united after the power of the emperor was restored beginning with the reign of Tewodros II.
 Tewodros II began a process of consolidation, centralisation, and state-building that would be continued by succeeding emperors.
 This process reduced the power of regional rulers, restructured the empire's administration, and created a professional army.
 These changes created the basis for establishing the effective sovereignty and territorial integrity of the Ethiopian state.
+In 1875 and 1876, Ottoman and Egyptian forces, accompanied by many European and American advisors, twice invaded Abyssinia but were initially defeated.
+From 1885 to 1889 (under Yohannes IV), Ethiopia joined the Mahdist War allied to Britain, the Ottomans, and Egypt against the Sudanese Mahdist State.
+In 1887, Menelik II, king of Shewa, invaded the Emirate of Harar after his victory at the Battle of Chelenqo.
+On 10 March 1889, Yohannes IV was killed by the Sudanese Khalifah Abdullah's army whilst leading his army in the Battle of Gallabat.